AltimatOS/motherd/docs/ProcessFlow.md

 - /bin/init
 - /bin/sh

-In our case /sbin/init is a symlink to to /sbin/initldr, it is loaded as PID 1.
+In our case /sbin/init is a symlink to /sbin/initldr.
+The kernel loads it as PID 1.

-At this point, InitLrd sets itself as the process leader and disables specific signals from interfering with it's operation.
+At this point, InitLrd sets itself as the process leader and disables specific signals from interfering with it's operation, while setting signal handlers for a couple that ease communication from /sbin/motherd to /sbin/initlrd without need of DBus or some other IPC mechanism.
 After it's environment is set as it desires, it then spawns /sbin/motherd with extra flags to let it know that it is executing inside the early userspace phase of boot.